- Midnight in the Garden of Swedes and Norwegians

-Russ Johnson dodges trolls and other beings that stumble in the night as he looks for his roots in Sweden's Lakes District.
+Russ Johnson dodges trolls and other beings that stumble in the bright of night during Midsummer in Sweden's Lakes District.

-It is not easy to be chirpy at 3 o'clock in the morning unless you're a bird or a Swede in midsummer when the sun doesn't set…period.
+It is not easy to be chirpy at 3 o'clock in the morning unless you're a mockingbird or a Swede during Midsummer when the sun hardly sets at all.
 Swedes are not normally a chirpy bunch, but they do manage to stay awake on summer nights.

 I went to discover my roots.
 An old friend of my father's said that I really had to go there to understand my family's unusual behavior.
-My dad was born in a little town called Vitsand in Sweden's Lakes District, made famous by the Kristin Lavransdatter books.
+My dad was born in a little town called Vitsand, in the province of Varmland in Sweden's Lakes District, made famous by the Kristin Lavransdatter books.
 It is nestled next to a lake in a bed of pines scattered with red houses and barns.
 I have seen pictures of it taken in the 1920s.
 It hasn't changed.